dantleech/blog/content/posts/2024/12-23-the-year-this-year.md

 [^notreally]: Proptrine never happened fortunately, but we did integrate
     Doctrine on top of Propel's schema management.
 [^dontknow]: well, we've got a general idea...
+[^lastlegs]: or at least the bicycle mechanic said it would cost as much to
+    fix it as get a new one but that was ultimately **not quite true at all**.